Discovering Top-k Structural Hole Spanners in Dynamic Networks: Related Work

 \textbf{Network centrality based solutions\\} Tang et al. \cite{tang2012inferring} developed a 2-step solution based on shortest paths of length two to discover SHSs.
-Rezvani et al. \cite{rezvani2015identifying} developed several solution based on closeness centrality to discover SHSs.
+Rezvani et al. \cite{rezvani2015identifying} developed several solutions based on closeness centrality to discover SHSs.
 Xu et al. \cite{xu2017efficient} proposed fast and scalable solutions for discovering SHS nodes.
-Ding et al. \cite{ding2016method} devised V-Constraint for discovering critical nodes that fill SH in the network.
-The model considered various node features, such as its neighbours' degree and topological features to identify the SHS nodes.
+Ding et al. \cite{ding2016method} devised a V-Constraint for discovering critical nodes that fill SH in the network.
+The model considered various node features, such as its neighbours' degree and topological features, to identify the SHS nodes.
 However, the local features of a node may not capture the global importance of the SHS node.
 Goyal et al. \cite{goyal2007structural} designed the SHS problem as a set of nodes that pass through many shortest paths between different pair of nodes.
 However, it may take a significant amount of time to determine all pair shortest paths for a large network.
 Zhang et al. \cite{zhang2020finding} used a community forest model to identify SHS nodes.
 The authors argued that local features-based metrics cannot identify SHSs in the network.
-Luo et al. \cite{luo2020detecting} designed a deep learning model ComSHAE that identifies SHSs and communities in the network.
+Luo et al. \cite{luo2020detecting} designed a deep learning model, ComSHAE, that identifies SHSs and communities in the network.
+Goel et al. \cite{goel2024effective} addressed the challenges in SHS discovery for large-scale and diverse networks by introducing two GNN-based models: GraphSHS and Meta-GraphSHS.
+GraphSHS optimizes SHS discovery by leveraging network structure and node features to reduce computational costs.
+Meta-GraphSHS, using meta-learning, learns transferable knowledge from diverse graphs, allowing it to adapt effectively to new networks with high accuracy.